-There are five commands used in reconfiguring the kernel on a Red Hat Linux system.
+There are several commands used in reconfiguring the kernel on a Red Hat Linux system.
 They are

+- make clean or make mrproper

 - make config, make menuconfig, or make xconfig

 - make dep

+- make zImage or make bzImage

-- · make clean
+- make modules

-- make zImage
+- make modules\install

-- make zlilo
+- make zlilo or make bzlilo

 You only need to use one of the three commands listed in the first bullet.
 The differences are explained below.
 The make clean command is no longer required, but it will not hurt to run it.
-All five commands should be executed from the /usr/src/linux directory.
+All commands should be executed from the /usr/src/linux directory.